assimp/assimp-docs/source/about/quickstart.rst

 There are many 3d file formats in the world, and we're happy to support as many as possible.
 If you need support for a particular file format, why not implement it yourself and add it to the library?
-Writing importer plugins for assimp is considerably easy, as the whole postprocessing infrastructure is available and does much of the work for you.
+Writing importer plugins for **Assimp** is considerably easy, as the whole postprocessing infrastructure is available and does much of the work for you.
-See the :ref:`ai_extend` extend Extending the library page for more information.
+See the:ref:`ai_extend` extend Extending the library page for more information.

 .. _ai_main_support: